top of page

 Machine Washable

 This is the biggest win for many crafters.
-If you're gifting a baby blanket, making a pair of socks for a friend or crafting something that needs to be low-maintenance, machine washability is a huge perk.
+If you're gifting a baby blanket, making a pair of socks for a friend or crafting something that needs to be low-maintenance, machine washability is a significant practical benefit.

 Soft and Smooth